ncbi/elastic-blast-docs/docs/source/tutorials.rst

 MegaBLAST on a large nucleotide set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this example, you search 87,374 hepatitis sequences against the nt database, producing tabular output.
 The search should take about 75 minutes and cost less than $10.
-The pre-emptible or spot price could be as little as 20% of that.
+The pre-emptible or spot price could be as little as 20% of that, but may take longer to complete.

 Below is the configuration file for this example.
 Copy it into a new file with a text editor, then fill in the needed sections, which includes the cloud-provider information, the query path, and a bucket for your results.
 Assuming you are using the same account as in the quickstart, use the same cloud-provider information.
 For the query path, uncomment either the GCP (gs://) or the AWS (s3://) option and delete the other one.
-You may use the results bucket used in the quickstart, but you should change the final location (BDQE).
+You may use the results bucket used in the quickstart, but you should change the final location (BDQA).

 The instructions below assume the configuration file is named hepatitis.ini.
 If you use a different name, you can simply modify the instructions.